coinchiang/coinchiang.github.io/docs/_coverpage.md

 # Xanadu

 - take what you need
-- be your own way
+- be	on your way

 [Get Started](README.md)